JVollrath/NodeEEBench/README.md

 ![Browser User Interface](ImagesS/NodeEEBenchUI01.png "NodeEEBench User Interface")

 Subdirectory Xilinx contains the bit file and all sources for the BASYS3 Board.

 Subdirectory Arduino contains sketches for Arduino Maker WiFi 1010 and R2R DAC and Serial C DAC.

-After configuration of the hardware (FPGA, Arduino) a node server on a Windows PC can be started using NodeEEBench.bat for Digilent BASYS3 board StartServerAx.bat for Arduino board

 More documentation can be found at:
 BASYS3 FPGA: [2023 Research Summary]